rmcclosk/resume/resume.md

   bioinformatics research on HIV and hepatitis C phylogenetics.
 - Produced two first-author peer-reviewed publications with no formal training in biology or bioinformatics.
-- Junior developer on Python/Django software project for tracking bioinformatics pipelines (github.com/cfe-lab/Kive).
+- Junior developer on Python/Django software project with Javascript/jQuery
+  frontend for tracking bioinformatics pipelines \ (github.com/cfe-lab/Kive).

 --------------------------------------------------------- ----------------------
 Research Assistant \                                             May - Aug.
 2011